archaivgovhack/archaivgovhack.github.io/_posts/roadmap.md

   - question: 'Set up Governance Board'
     answer: 'We will create a diverse governance board selected by the communities represented in the historical archives.
 This governance board will be responsible with addressing bias raised by the community.'
 ---

-Writing stuff here is the body of the post, I'm not sure where it appears yet.